hoel-bagard/rlsa/README.md

 --> C version is around 400 times faster than the naive python one.

-## Pypi steps
-pip install --upgrade build twine python -m build twine upload --repository testpypi dist/*

 ## Misc
-Note: the numpy tutorial/doc [here](https://numpy.org/doc/stable/user/c-info.how-to-extend.html) is (it seems)outdated  =(
+Note: the numpy tutorial/doc [here](https://numpy.org/doc/stable/user/c-info.how-to-extend.html) is (it seems) outdated (be carefull when using it).